calliope-project/euro-calliope/README.md

 # Euro Calliope

-Models of the European electricity system for Calliope.
+Models of the European electricity system for _Calliope_.

 This repository contains the workflow routines that automatically build models from raw data.
 Alternatively to building models yourself, you can use [pre-built models](https://doi.org/10.5281/zenodo.3949553) that run out-of-the-box.
 You can find a more detailed description of the first application in a [scientific article in Joule](https://doi.org/10.1016/j.joule.2020.07.018).